 How safe is your tailings storage facility?

-The first phase will examine current monitoring systems in the marketplace to produce an independent report on their performance.
+The first phase of the project, namely examining current monitoring systems in the marketplace to produce an independent report on their performance, has been completed.

 We have created an interactive web-based app hosted on a tailing monitoring website that sponsors may use to:

 - Determine what parameters, behaviour changes and failure modes each monitoring technology can measure.

 - Identify monitoring technologies based on user-selected combinations of parameters, behaviour changes and/or failure modes

 - Classify monitoring technologies based on user-selected combinations of criteria such as: proven track record (i.e., commercial readiness index), internal or external measurement data acquisition capabilities, precision and accuracy.

 Additionally, we have collected and interpreted the tailings from the major sponsors sites which in turn, provided the blueprint for creating digital twins that can best mimic the real-life TSFs.